miladyboy/wingman/tasks/Tasks.md

 - [ ] Implement the AI lib from Vercel so that I can update which language I use for different things. *code-quality*
 - [ ] Add text bubble to the llm replies *UI*
 - [ ] Create cancel subscription flow *money*
-- [ ] Improve user logo at the top right corner.
-It looks small and it's hard to find. *UX*

 # Today
 - [ ] Try to do a mobile frontend with Expo / React Native. *dev*
 - [ ] Make sure our analytics are legal *marketing*